 Next up is one of the most poignant and darkly comical scenes in all of Shakespeare not to take place in a Capulet tomb.
-Gloucester and Edgar still pretending to be someone else lest his dad discover him, are climbing up to the tall cliff near Dover that Gloucester had asked the madman, Poor Tom, to take him to.
+Gloucester and Edgar, who is still pretending to be someone else lest his dad discover him, are climbing up to the tall cliff near Dover that Gloucester had asked the madman, Poor Tom, to take him to.

-Of course Edgar being a kind soul he hasn’t.
+Of course Edgar being a kind soul he hasn’t taken him to the top of a cliff.
 They’re in a field.
 Edgar plays some tremendous make-believe that they’re incredibly high on a cliff, Gloucester asks him to place him on the edge and then says, kneeling;

 This world I do renounce, and, in your sights,